wildonion/zoomate/README.md

+distributed internet on ICP:

-p2p and actor based proxy and workload-aware agent for realtiming process and streaming on distributed internt using ICP blockchain, the app can be loaded from the linux kernel and browsers using **BPF** and **WASM** technologies.
-It also has an **Oauth2** based authentication in its dashboard (manit) for monitoring nodes and balancers written in **Yew** and **Tauri**.
+- zoomate node actors: p2p, tcp and grpc actor based proxy and workload-aware agent

+- manit dashboard for monitoring nodes and balancers written in **Yew** and **Tauri**.

+- hoopoe, the platform for social events

+- ICP networking canisters

+> current nginx password for `logs` dir: `zoomate@1234`

 > refer to https://docs.cossacklabs.com/themis/installation/installation-from-packages/ if you don't want to build themis from source.

-> current nginx password for `logs` dir: `zoomate@1234`

 first clone the repo then install the followings: